-- produce() calls the constructor annotated @Inject if it exists, or the constructor with no parameters otherwise, as defined in Section 5.5.1, "Injection using the bean constructor", and returns the resulting instance.
-If the class has interceptors, produce() is responsible for building the interceptors and decorators of the instance. - dispose() does nothing. - getInjectionPoints() returns the set of InjectionPoint objects representing all injected fields, bean constructor parameters and initializer method parameters.
+- produce () calls the constructor annotated @Inject if it exists, or the constructor with no parameters otherwise, as defined in Section 5.5.1, and returns the resulting instance.
+If the class has interceptors, produce () is responsible for building the interceptors and decorators of the instance.
+The instance returned by produce () may be a proxy. - dispose() does nothing. - getInjectionPoints () returns the set of InjectionPoint objects representing all injected fields, bean constructor parameters and initializer method parameters.